cntoliveira/cntoliveira/README.md

 • Hi, I'm Calebe Oliveira!
 I'm a Developer Beginner
 📚 Student of Systems Analysis and Development at Universidade Positivo (UP).
 🎯 Age: 20
-💡 Passionate about building systems, breaking them, and making them better.
 ⚡"Code is like humor.
 When you have to explain it, it’s bad." – Cory House

 ## 🌐 Socials